modelstar-labs/docs/docs/tutorials/sales-forecasting-inside-snowflake/index.md

 ### The SQL 1-liner for forecasting

 Modelstar lets you ship and manage forecasting models and visualize modeling results with 1 line of SQL inside Snowflake.
 Under the hood, Modelstar provides pre-built forecast algorithms, and exposes them as a SQL stored procedure in your database.
-In this example, we will be using `univariant_time_series_forecast` ([API doc](../api/ml-sql-functions/univariant-time-series-forecast)).
+In this example, we will be using `univariate_time_series_forecast` ([API doc](../../api/ml-sql-functions/univariate-time-series-forecast)).
 This API is based on an open source library [Prophet](https://facebook.github.io/prophet/), which is one of the most widely used forecasting algorithms in industry.

 :::note
 Modelstar is built on the recently launched features from Snowflake and DBT, such as Snowpark and DBT Python Model.
 It automatically handles file I/O in Snowflake compute, dependencies and model artifacts.